siara-cc/esp32_arduino_sqlite3_lib/README.md

 - It does not work if the string has binary characters. that is, other than ASCII 32 to 126, CR, LF and Tab.
 - Dictionary based compression / decompression is not yet implemented.

+## Compression with Unishox

+This implementation also includes two functions `unishox1c()` and `unishox1d()` for compressing and decompressing text data.

+Unishox is a compression technique developed for reducing storage size of Short Unicode Strings.
+Details of how it works can be found [here](https://github.com/siara-cc/Unishox).

+In general it can achieve upto 40% size reduction for Short Strings.

+### Usage

+The usage is similar to that of Shox96, only in this case UTF-8 strings can be used.

+See screenshots section for output.

+### Limitations (for Unishox)

+- Trying to decompress any blob that was not compressed using `unishox1c()` will crash the program.

 ## Acknowledgements

 * This library was developed based on NodeMCU module developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
 The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).